 - With no options, print a YAML representation of the current user configuration.
 With the --default option, beets' default options are also included in the dump. - The --path option instead shows the path to your configuration file.
-This can be combined with the --default flag to show where beets keeps its internal defaults. - By default, sensitive information like passwords is removed when dumping the configuration.
-The --clear option includes this sensitive data. - With the --edit option, beets attempts to open your config file for editing.
+This can be combined with the --default flag to show where beets keeps its internal defaults. - With the --edit option, beets attempts to open your config file for editing.
 It first tries the \$EDITOR environment variable and then a fallback option depending on your platform: open on OS X, xdg-open on Unix, and direct invocation on Windows.